mjdecker/mjdecker.github.io/_syllabi/software-architecture.md

 <span style="margin-left: 40px;">Ph.D.</span> <span style="margin-left: 10px;">Computer Science</span> <span style="margin-left: 10px;">Kent State University</span> <span style="margin-left: 27px;">Summer 2017</span><br/>
 <span style="margin-left: 40px;">M.S.</span> <span style="margin-left: 17px;">Computer Science</span> <span style="margin-left: 10px;">The University of Akron</span> <span style="margin-left: 10px;">Summer 2017</span><br/>
 <span style="margin-left: 40px;">B.S.</span> <span style="margin-left: 20px;">Computer Science</span> <span style="margin-left: 10px;">The University of Akron <span style="margin-left: 10px;">Summer 2017</span><br/>
-**Class:** MWF 19:30 - 20:45 Hayes Hall 118<br/>
+**Class:** TR 18:00 - 19:15 Education 301<br/>
 **Email:** [mdecke@bgsu.edu][]<br/>
 **Office:** Hayes Hall 242<br/>
-**Office Hours:** MWF 16:20-17:20 and by appointment
+**Office Hours:** MTW 15:30-16:30 and by appointment

 ### Course Description: ###
-SE 4/5560.
-Software Testing and Quality Assurance.
+SE 4/5550.
+Software Architecture and Design.
 3 Credits.
-Various aspects of software testing and quality assurance including measurement of software quality, verification and validation of software projects, and unit and integration testing techniques.
-Prerequisites: Grade of C or better in SE 3540, Admission to MS in CS, Admission to Graduate Certificate in Software Engineering, or Instructor permission.
-Credits cannot be received for both SE 4560 and SE 5560.
-Approved for distance learning.
+Principles and concepts of analyzing and designing large software systems.
+Analysis of software systems.
+Designing software systems using design patterns and object-oriented techniques.
+Prerequisite: Grade of C or better in SE 3540 or Admission to MS in Computer Science program.
+Credit cannot be earned for both SE 4550 and SE 5550.
+Approved for distance education.

 ### Course Objectives: ###
-The objectives of the course are for students to learn and successfully apply software testing methods including: code reviewing, writing quality unit tests and integration tests, functional and structural testing, and the calculation, interpretation, and application of software metrics.
+The objectives of the course are for students to learn and successfully apply principles and concepts for the analysis and designing of large software systems including: design principles emphasizing object-oriented design principles, architectural and design patterns, and reverse and forward engineering of software design.

 ### Learning Objectives: ###
-* I can perform code reviews to verify requirements.
-* I know how to write unit tests using a unit testing framework.
-* I understand the difference between unit and integration testing.
+* I can select and use appropriate design patterns.
+* I can specify a software system’s architecture using UML.
-* I can write both functional and structural tests.
+* I can understand separation of concerns and its impact on software design.
+* I can architect a software system based on the given requirements.
-* I can measure software quality metrics on a software system.
+* I can perform a design review on a software system.
-* I can analyze relevant research and communicate my findings (CS 5560 only).
+* I can analyze relevant research and communicate my findings (SE 5550 only).

 ### Student Outcomes: ###
+* SE 1 An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.
+* SE 2 An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.
 * SE 6 An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions.
-* SE 7 An ability to acquire and apply new knowledge, as needed, using appropriate learning strategies.

 ### Prerequisites: ###

 * CS 3540: C or better
 * Recommend CS 3350 as well
 * Admission to MS in CS or Graduate Certificate in Software Engineering

 ### Textbook(s): ###
-Note: if links do not work directly, log first into O’Reilly Safari Books from BGSU library
+Note: if links do not work directly, log first into [O'Reilly Safari Books]

-* [Software Testing: A Craftsman's Approach] 4th Ed. - Jorgensen.
-Auerbach.
-978–1–466–56068–0
+* [Software Architecture in Practice, Third Edition] - Bass, Clements, and Kazman.
+Addison-Wesley Professional.
+978–0–132–94279–9
+* [Documenting Software Architectures: Views and Beyond, Second Edition] - Clements, Bachmann, Bass, Garlan, Ivers, Little, Merson, Nord, and Stafford.
+Addison-Wesley Professional.
+978–0–321–55268–6
+* [Software Architecture: Foundations, Theory, and Practice] - Taylor, Medvidović, and Dashofy.
+Wiley.
+978–0–470–16774–8
+* [Pattern-Oriented Software Architecture, A System of Patterns: Volume 1] - Buschmann, Meunier, Rohnert, Sommerlad, and Stal.
+Wiley.
+978–0–471–95869–7
+* [Design Patterns: Elements of Reusable Object-Oriented Software] - Gamma, Helm, Johnson, and Vissides.
+Addison-Wesley Professional.
+978–0–201–63361–0
+* [Head First Design Patterns, 2nd Edition] - Freeman and Robson.
+Pearson.
+* [UML Distilled: A Brief Guide to the Standard Object Modeling Language, Third Edition] - Folwer.
+Addison-Wesley Professional.
+978–0–321–19368–1
 * Selected readings from conferences, journals, and other scholarly sources

 ### Course Delivery/Organization: ###
+* Office hours will be available in person and via [Discord].
+* Instructor is also available via email (above) and can be expected to email you back within 24 hours during weekdays.
+Announcements will be made via [Discord].
-* The instructor will integrate teaching strategies including, but not limited to: lecture, lab, large and small group discussion/exercises, cooperative learning, case studies, internet, and video.
+* The instructor will integrate teaching strategies including, but not limited to: lecture, large and small group discussion/exercises, cooperative learning, case studies, internet, and video.
 * Students will be expected to work independently and in groups.
-* The assessment will consist of in-class exercises, labs, projects, a midterm, and a final.
+* The assessment will consist of in-class exercises, projects, a midterm, and a final.

-### Course Communication: ###
-* Office hours will be available in person and via Discord.
-* Announcements will be made via Discord.
-* Canvas will be used for posting of course material such as grades/readings/assignments/exams, assignment submission, and use of discussion boards.

 ### Course and Computer Skill Prerequisites: ###
+* Navigating the Internet
+* Using an Internet search engine
+* Using voice, email, chat, and text messaging for communication and collaboration
+* Sending attachments via email and chats
+* Using a word processor (changing font, spell check, generate PDF)
 * Software engineering background
 * Strong programming skills

 ### Learning Support Services and Resources: ###

 #### Tech Help: ####
 Information Technology Services (ITS) offers students technical support.
 Whether you have a question or issue with your computer, or need help getting your devices connected to the campus wireless, ITS is here to help!
-Visit the service desk in 110 Hayes Hall, chat online and view self-help guides at the bgsu [its website][], or call us at 419–372–0999.
+Visit the service desk in 110 Hayes Hall, chat online and view self-help guides at [https://www.bgsu.edu/its][], or call us at 419–372–0999.

+#### Learning Commons ####
+The Learning Commons provides free tutoring services to all BGSU students and is located on the 1st floor of Jerome Library.
+The Learning Commons provides “one-stop-shop” academic support in the areas of Academic Coaching, Supplemental Instruction, Writing Consultations, Math/Stats Tutoring, subject groups, and individual assistance.

+* For more information, visit [The Learning Commons] course-based tutoring page.
+For support with a course, please contact the Learning Commons using [this form].
+* For assistance with the writing process, you may submit your paper for review using the [inquiry form] on the [Online Submission] page.

 #### University Libraries: ####
-The University Libraries provides access to books, articles, databases, subject-specific resources, special collections, quiet/group study spaces, research assistance, tutoring, and more.
-If you need help figuring out where to start, please visit the [University Libraries][] website to learn more about all the information services and resources available to help you with your classes.
-If you need immediate help with your research papers, you can use any of these services:
+Looking for help with your research papers?
+Look no further than the University Libraries!
+Gain access to a wide array of information services and resources to support your classes, including books, e-books, journal articles, databases, special collections, and comfortable study spaces.
+Need a charger, laptop, or calculator?
+We've got you covered!
+The University Libraries is your go-to resource, anytime, anywhere!

-* [Ask Us!][] Librarians and library staff can assist you at the Research & Information Desk on the first floor of Jerome Library, as well as via phone, email, and online chat.
+* For immediate assistance with your research, take advantage of our [Ask Us! service], where our knowledgeable librarians and library staff can assist you in person at the Information Desk, via phone, email, or [online chat].
-* Schedule an [Individual Research Appointment][] with a librarian (in-person or virtually) to help you with your research assignments.
+* You can also schedule an [Individual Research Appointment] with a librarian to receive personalized help with your research assignments, either in person or virtually.

+#### Mental Health ####
+Your mental health is important to me.
+If you are currently experiencing a crisis, call (419-372-2081) or visit the [Counseling Center] website.
+An on-call counselor is available Monday-Friday from 8am-5pm.
+The [BGSU Counseling Center] also provides a number of services such as [individual counseling], Counseling Center groups, and other [non-emergency services], and pre-recorded workshops.
+In collaboration with other campus partners, after-hours mental health support is available during the academic year via the [BGSU Crisis Response Team].

 ### Course Assessment: ###
-* 10% Exercises
-* 15% Labs
+* 15% Exercises
-* 25% Projects
+* 35% Projects
 * 25% Midterm (~8th week)
-* 25% Final (TBD)
+* 25% Final

 #### Grading Scale (cutoffs): ####